CodeYourFuture/The-Piscine/new-project-guidelines.md

 You do not need to read or understand this guidance in order to take the piscine as a trainee.

+You can also see [how we present these goals to our candidates in the Piscine prep](https://piscine.codeyourfuture.io/prep/#goals), as well as the [expectations we set for candidates](https://piscine.codeyourfuture.io/prep/#expectations).

 ## Goals

 The goals of the piscine are: